-During a CPAP titration, the technologist adjusts the setting on the CPAP machine to determine how much air pressure is needed to normalize your breathing.
+During a CPAP/BIPAP titration, the technologist adjusts the setting on the CPAP/BIPAP machine to determine how much air pressure is needed to normalize your breathing.

 Split Night Study

-A split night study is a combination of a diagnostic and CPAP titration study.
-The first half is used to diagnose sleep apnea and then midway through the night CPAP is started.
+A split night study is a combination of a diagnostic and CPAP/ BIPAP titration study.
+The first half is used to diagnose sleep apnea and then midway through the night CPAP/ BIPAP is started.
 The sleep tech spends the rest of the night adjusting the pressure until breathing has been normalized.